Lutjanus johnii

+Taxonomy

-TaxonomyLutjanus johnii was first formally described in 1792 as Anthias johnii by the German naturalist Marcus Elieser Bloch with the type locality given as Surat where the Tapti River estuary meets the Gulf of Khambhat in the Arabian Sea.
+Lutjanus johnii was first formally described in 1792 as Anthias johnii by the German naturalist Marcus Elieser Bloch with the type locality given as Surat where the Tapti River estuary meets the Gulf of Khambhat in the Arabian Sea.
 The specific name, johnii, honours the German naturalist Christoph Samuel John (1747–1813), who was a missionary in India from 1771 until his death and who collected specimens for Bloch at the Danish colony of Tranquebar.

+Description

-DescriptionLutjanus johnii has a moderatel deep body in which its standard length is 2,4 to 2.9 its depth at the deepest point.
+Lutjanus johnii has a moderately deep body in which its standard length is 2,4 to 2.9 its depth at the deepest point.
 It has a steeply sloped forehead and the incision and know on the preoperculum are weakly developed The vomerine teeth are arranged in a crescent shaped patch with no rearwards extension although there is a patch of granular teeth on the tongue.
 The dorsal fin has 10 spines and 13-14 soft rays while the anal fin has 3 spines and 8 soft rays.
 The soft part of the dorsal fin and the anal fin have a rounded shape.
 The pectoral fins have 16 or 17 rays and the caudal fin is truncate or weakly emarginate.
 This fish attains a maximum total length of 97 cm, although 50 cm is more typical, and the maximum published weight is 10.5 kg.
 The overall colour is yellow, with a sheen of bronze or silvery, becoming silvery-white on the abdomen.
 There is a rusty spot at the centre of each scale creating the appearance of horizontal lines along the flanks.
 There is a sizeable black blotch below the front of the soft rayed part of the dorsal fin which is mostly above the lateral line, although this may be absent in adults.